intel/zephyr.js/docs/sensors.md

 API Documentation
 -----------------

-### onchange
+### onreading
-`Sensor.onchange`
+`Sensor.onreading`

-The onchange attribute is an EventHandler which is called whenever a new reading is available.
+The onreading attribute is an EventHandler which is called whenever a new reading is available.

 ### onactivate
 `Sensor.onactivate`

-The onactivate attribute is an EventHandler which is called when this.[[state]] transitions from "activating" to "activated".
+The onactivate attribute is an EventHandler which is called when the sensor is activated after calling start().

 ### onerror
 `Sensor.onerror`